Exercise 2: Is the Question Too Broad or Too Narrow?

-Below are five exercises designed to improve your ability to select a good research question.
-Select what you think is the best research question out of the three (neither too broad nor too narrow).
-Click the letter next to the best one.
+For each exercise choose what you think is the best research question out of the three (neither too broad nor too narrow).

 Your research to answer this question may include observation of print, television and radio advertisements as well as research into various current marketing theories and strategies.
 Both types of research are "do-able," and the question is focused enough to yield a fully-developed research paper.